pvto/konte-art/README.md

 ###Dynamic paths

-If we look at the Devil's staircase example above, it draws a polar cantor segment by using a lambda based dynamically adapting path.
+If we look at the Devil's staircase example above, it draws a polar cantor segment by using a lambda based path that dynamically adapts to its environment.

 ```
 path P